ARGOeu/argo-accounting/website/docs/guides/setting_up_a_project.md

 :::

-:::info Create a new Provider
+:::note Create a new Provider

 <Tabs>
-  <TabItem value="ui" label="User Interface">It's currently under development.</TabItem>
+  <TabItem value="ui" label="User Interface">To perform this action via the website, please click <a href="https://accounting.eosc-portal.eu/providers">here</a> and follow the provided <a href="https://argoeu.github.io/argo-accounting/docs/guides/ui_actions/provider#create-a-provider">instructions</a>.</TabItem>
   <TabItem value="http" label="HTTP Request">To syntax the HTTP request, please visit the corresponding <a href="https://argoeu.github.io/argo-accounting/docs/api/provider#post---create-a-new-provider">document</a>.</TabItem>
 </Tabs>